paritytech/polkadot-identicon-rust/README.md

 Function `generate_png_scaled_default` performs the scaling with default scaling parameters (scaling factor `5` and filter `FilterType::Lanczos3`) for image with default Signer identicon size (30 pix), and requires only:
 - `&[u8]` slice
+If somehow the generation of the identicon fails, function outputs default-sized (30x30) transparent png image, i.e. it never produces an error.

 Function `generate_png_with_colors` is similar to `generate_png`, but accepts identicon colors directly, and does not generate color set itself.
 This is intended mainly for tests.
 Function `generate_png_with_colors` requires:
 - `[[u8; 4]; 19]` 19-element set of colors in RGBA format